wballard/starphleet/README.md

 # Starphleet?
 What?
-The fully open, economical, container based continuous deployment PaaS.
+The fully open container based continuous deployment PaaS.

+[Read the Documentation]

 # Getting Started